Undergraduate Research Scholarships

 Los Angeles, CA 9009

-It is the student's responsibility to ensure that the faculty letter is received by the Office of Instructional Development by the June 15th deadline.
+It is the student's responsibility to ensure that the faculty letter is received by the Undergraduate Research Center by the June 15th deadline.
 Please be sure to contact your faculty mentor EARLY to ensure that the letter is submitted on time on your behalf.

 If you are currently receiving financial aid:The Undergraduate Research Scholarship will be part of your overall financial aid package.
 This means that if you receive an award, the Financial Aid office will adjust your financial aid package to ensure that you do not exceed your financial aid eligibility.
 If such an adjustment is made, loans and work-study award are reduced first, prior to grant or other scholarship reductions.